- Contact Centers are Ready for Change

 The TEX model has already paid off for T-Mobile: in just three years, the company’s overall cost to serve is down 13%, its NPS has increased by more than half, and its customer churn rate is at an all-time low.
 Employees are more satisfied, with agent attrition and absenteeism way down.

 For example, if a customer is having trouble with an appliance, a rep may achieve an extremely short AHT, simply because he quickly dispatched a technician to fix the problem.
-However, if the overall episode had been considered, the interaction would have been negative, because the tech dispatch costs the company more and the customer is less than satisfied by having to wait for a resolution.
+However, if the overall episode had been considered, the interaction would have been negative.
+This is because the tech dispatch costs the company more and the customer is less than satisfied by having to wait for a resolution.

-Artificial Intelligence-powered contact center tools
+Artificial intelligence-powered contact center tools

-To reduce costs and alleviate pressure on agents, companies are increasingly turning to artificial intelligence (AI)-powered solutions to automate activity in their contact centers and to empower their agents.
+To reduce costs and alleviate pressure on agents, companies are increasingly turning to artificial intelligence (AI)-powered solutions.
+These help with automating activity in their contact centers and with agent empowerment.
 Current approaches to automation in contact centers are mainly focused on structured data, text and voice.
 With speech analytics, agents are equipped with a wide range of voice-based tools, enabling auto-recognition of accent, gender, and emotion.
 These systems also power conversational IVRs and voice-based virtual employee assistants.

 However, as far back as 2012, Gartner raised doubts about the long-term value of gamification, predicting that 80% of gamified applications would fail to meet business objectives because of poor design.
 While the jury is still out on the worth of the approach, a better angle from which to address agent motivation may be to address their real-life aspirations, rather than treating them as game pawns.